 In recent years, modern retail has evolved at a staggering pace.
 And this has had many 2nd-order effects that go somewhat unnoticed.

-There are, of course, the more obvious changes, like the fact that marketing is no longer just Facebook ads and a good email strategy.
+There are, of course, the more obvious changes, like the fact that marketing is no longer just Facebook ads and a good email outreach strategy.
 Similarly, growth has expanded to multiple channels, and even the most ardent DTC brands pursue wholesale sooner.

 Perhaps less noticeable, DTC teams have started recruiting someone with “operations,” “demand planner,” “supply chain,” or “logistics” in their title earlier.